What Are Microbial Coagulants?

 A Quick Overview of Coagulants in Cheese-Making

-Before we dive into microbial coagulants, let’s touch on coagulants in general.
+Before we look into microbial coagulants, let’s touch on coagulants in general.
 In cheese-making, coagulants are enzymes used to curdle milk, separating it into curds (solid) and whey (liquid).
 Traditional coagulants include animal rennet, but as cheese-making has evolved, alternatives like plant-based and microbial coagulants have become popular.

 Understanding Microbial Coagulants